 Creating a spending plan is key for couples.
 Spending money is always more fun than saving.
 A plan’s purpose, however, is to strike a balance between the two.

-If you want to get a handle on your finances, Gibson suggests that you:
+If you want to get a handle on your money and your stress in marriage, Gibson suggests that you:

 “Prestige, people, possessions and pleasure: these are the things that drive us because that is how our culture drives us,” Gibson says.
 “Everything we do is a reflection of these four things.
 People who are fighting about money don’t have a proper perspective of what money is.